Vitols999/QMS-WIKI/AdvSetup.md

 ### Map paths

 * _Assumption:_ Vector, raster maps or links to online maps have been downloaded and installed
-* Goto the `Maps` tab (docked window, if not visible, then open it with the menu entry `Window - Maps`)
+* Go to the `Maps` tab (docked window, if not visible, then open it with the menu entry `Window - Maps`)
-* Right click in the window to open the context menu
+* Right-click in the window to open the context menu
 * Select `Setup map paths` (alternatively: select menu `File - Setup map paths`)
 * In the pop-up window, add or remove paths with vector or raster maps

 ### Map cache path for online maps

-* Goto the `Maps` tab (docked window, if not visible, then open it with the menu entry `Window - Maps`)
+* Go to the `Maps` tab (docked window, if not visible, then open it with the menu entry `Window - Maps`)
-* Right click in the window to open the context menu
+* Right-click in the window to open the context menu
 * Select `Setup map paths` (alternatively: select menu `File - Setup map paths`)
 * In the pop-up window, define a path used for caching online map tiles

 ### DEM file paths

 * _Assumption:_ DEM data has been downloaded and installed.
-* Goto the `Dig.Elev.Model (DEM)` tab (docked window, if not visible, then open it with the menu entry `Window - Dig.Elev.Model (DEM)`)
+* Go to the `Dig.Elev.Model (DEM)` tab (docked window, if not visible, then open it with the menu entry `Window - Dig.Elev.Model (DEM)`)
-* Right click in the window to open the context menu
+* Right-click in the window to open the context menu
 * Select `Setup DEM paths` (alternatively: select menu `File - Setup DEM paths`)
 * In the pop-up window add or remove paths with digital elevation (DEM) data